What If One Salon Visit Could End Your Daily Fight With Vero Beach Humidity?

 - I look at how the hair reflects light, which tells me about cuticle health.

-All of this information tells me whether we can go straight into a keratin treatment or whether we need to take a different approach first.
+All of this tells me whether we can go straight into a keratin treatment or whether we need a different approach first.

-My client Jen was a perfect example.
-She'd been doing highlights every six weeks for about two years and had been using drugstore shampoo the whole time.
-When I ran my fingers through her midsection, it felt mushy.
+A common example is a client who has been highlighting every six weeks for two years using drugstore shampoo the whole time.
+When I run my fingers through the midsection, it feels mushy.
 That gummy, stretchy feeling means the protein bonds are seriously compromised.
-If I had applied a keratin treatment right then, it wouldn't have held properly, and we would have wasted her money.
+If I applied a keratin treatment right then, it wouldn't hold properly and we'd waste the client's money.

-Instead, we started with a bond-rebuilding protocol using Olaplex to reconnect the internal disulfide bonds first.
-After two sessions spaced three weeks apart, her hair felt completely different.
-Stronger elasticity, smoother texture, and the cuticle was laying flatter on its own.
-Then we did the keratin treatment.
-The result was incredible.
-She literally teared up in the chair because she said she'd forgotten what healthy hair felt like.
+Instead, we start with a bond-rebuilding protocol using Olaplex to reconnect the internal disulfide bonds first.
+After two sessions spaced three weeks apart, the hair feels different.
+Stronger elasticity, smoother texture, and the cuticle lays flatter on its own.
+Then we do the keratin treatment.
+That's the point where most clients tell me they'd forgotten what healthy hair felt like.

 I'm telling you this because I want you to know that an honest assessment matters more than a quick sale.
-If your hair isn't ready, I will tell you, and we will build a plan that gets you there.
+If your hair isn't ready, I'll tell you, and we'll build a plan that gets you there.

 How Do You Make a Keratin Treatment Last as Long as Possible?

-A keratin treatment is an investment, typically between $150 and $250 depending on your hair's length and density, and I want you to get every single week out of it.
+A keratin treatment is an investment, typically between $150 and $250 depending on your hair's length and density, and I want you to get every week out of it.
 The aftercare is simple, but it makes all the difference.
+We cover the full playbook in our 30-day aftercare guide, and here are the three big rocks.

 - Protect your hair in the pool and ocean.
-I know, this is Vero Beach.
+This is Vero Beach.
 You're going to be in the water.
-That's fine.
 Just saturate your hair with fresh water before you swim and use a leave-in conditioner as a barrier.
-Chlorine and salt water are the second biggest treatment killers.
+Chlorine and salt water are the second biggest treatment killers, which is why we go deeper in this piece on pool chlorine and your color.

 - Use a heat protectant every time.
 Your hair will dry faster after a keratin treatment, which is a nice bonus, but you still need protection whenever you pick up a blow dryer or flat iron.